 in an interview last week posted on uninterrupted, lebron’s own multimedia platform, james and fellow nba superstar kevin durant slammed (criticized) president trump. one of lebron’s comments was

 (trump) really don’t give a fuck about the people

 give a fuck means care, give importance to.

 ingraham saw an opportunity and seized it.

-she assailed james’ comments as “unintelligible” and “barely grammatical,” then suggested he wasn’t authorized to talk politics: no one voted for you, keep the political commentary to yourself. or, as someone once said, ‘shut up and dribble‘.
+she assailed james’ comments as “unintelligible” and “barely grammatical,” then suggested he wasn’t authorized to talk politics: no one voted for u, keep the political commentary to yourself. or, as someone once said, ‘shut up and dribble‘.

 assail means attack. barely is almost not. keep it to yourself means don’t share, don’t say it. dribble is the mandatory action of bouncing the ball in the game of basketball.